oils-for-unix/oils/doc/ref/chap-option.md

 ### dashglob

 Do globs return results that start with `-`?
-It's on by default in `bin/osh`, but off when Oil is enabled.
+It's on by default in `bin/osh`, but off when YSH is enabled.

 Turning it off prevents a command like `rm *` from being confused by a file called `-rf`.